Vasileios20/simeio-therapy/README.md

 ## Home Page

-The Home Page consists of an image on the left hand and a paragraph with a short story of the therapists on the right hand and a [services section](#services-section).
-The services are splitted in two sections where each one contains an image on the side of the text.
-The first paragraph of each service contains link to the service's page.
+The Home Page consists of an image on the left hand and a paragraph with a short story of the therapists on the right hand, a [services section](#services-section) with an image in the between two services, which are in two rows, the first paragraph of each service with link to the service's page.

 ![Home Page](documentation/features-img/home-page.png)

 ### Services section

 ![Services section](documentation/features-img/our-services.png)

 ## About Us Page

 The About Us Page consists of an image on the left hand and a paragraph with a short story of the therapists on the right hand and a [our team section](#our-team-section) with 4 cards of the therapists with links to CV Pages.
-The links contained on the "View profile" button styled with a shadow to create 3D effect.
+These links contained on the "View profile" button in which there is shadow to create 3D effect.

 ![About Us Page](documentation/features-img/about-us.png)

 ### Our Team section

 ![Our team section](documentation/features-img/our-team.png)

 ## CV Pages